Back

 Our users want fast, reliable, digestible information for school assignments, before they search more academic resources.

-• Rebranding the visual language
+• Refreshing the visual language to feel lighter and more interactive

-• Customizing article view
+• Customizing the article view with removable sections

 Learnings & Next Steps